CCRSF-IFX/SF_LR_SOMATIC/README.md

 ### Workflow Details

-The pipeline is designed to take raw sequencing data through a comprehensive analysis to identify and characterize somatic mutations, including single nucleotide variants (SNVs), structural variants (SVs), and copy number alterations (CNAs).
+The pipeline is designed to take longread sequencing data through a comprehensive analysis to identify and characterize somatic mutations, including single nucleotide variants (SNVs), structural variants (SVs), and copy number alterations (CNAs).
 Below is a breakdown of the critical stages in the pipeline:

 #### Mapping with Minimap2
 - **Purpose**: Aligns raw sequencing reads to a reference genome.
 This step is crucial for identifying the genomic locations of the reads.